Fawwaz-GitHub/NextJs14-Tutorial/README.md

 In Nextjs we dont use img tag instead of the we use Image tag from next js itself which provides better optimization.
 Nextjs first stores the image in cache then calls the particular image.

 In Nextjs we can't use external Url for image.
-If we want to we should allow the specific at next.config.js
+If we want to we should allow the specific at next.config.js then we can proceed to use it.

 ```
 const nextConfig = {